naggie/dsblog/README.md

-DSBLOG aggregates articles and user profiles from:
+DSBLOG aggregates articles and user profiles from a discourse blog category.

- 1. A discourse blog category
- 2. RSS feeds
+RSS feeds are also supported.

 Look at `config.example.yml` for configuration.